fastoch/Complete_Web_Dev_ZTM/README.md

 # Advanced HTML5

-Last time, we created 2 files: index.html and newpage.html to demonstrate the power of anchor tags, also called hyperlinks.
+Last time, we created 2 files: `index.html` and `newpage.html` to demonstrate the power of **anchor tags**, or **hyperlinks**.
-Now, let's see another very important feature: HTML Forms.
+Now, let's see another very important feature: HTML **Forms**.
 Forms are useful for collecting data, or authenticating to a website.

 ## HTML Forms

+Let's create a new file in VS Code called `register.html`.
+Use the Emmet abbreviation `!` to generate a basic HTML template.
+Then, add the following link to our index.html file: `<a href="register.html">Register</a>`
+Note that we can insert a line break `<br>` between our new page anchor tag and this Register link.